Sampo Oyj: Sampo plc: Disclosure Under Chapter 9 Section 5 of the Securities Market Act (BlackRock, Inc.)

 Disclosure Under Chapter 9 Section 5 of the Securities Market Act (BlackRock, Inc.)

-Sampo plc (business code 0142213-3) has received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the number of voting rights attached to Sampo A shares (ISIN: FI009003305) owned directly or through financial instruments by BlackRock, Inc. (USA tax ID 32-0174421) and its funds decreased under five (5) per cent of Sampo plc's total voting rights on 22 January 2018.
-In addition, the disclosure obligation arose due to Sampo voting rights held directly by BlackRock, Inc. and its funds, decreasing under five (5) per cent of all voting rights attached to all Sampo plc's shares.
+Sampo plc (business code 0142213-3) has received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the total number of Sampo A shares (ISIN: FI009003305) owned directly or through financial instruments by BlackRock, Inc. (USA tax ID 32-0174421) and its funds decreased on 25 January 2018 below five (5) per cent of Sampo plc's total stock.

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850 are A shares and 1,200,000 are B shares.
 Each A share entitles its holder to one (1) vote and each B share to five (5) votes.
 Thus, the total number of votes is 560,151,850.